 He claims that the Aztecs looked east to the Caribbean as the former location of Aztlan.
 Some have considered the Philippines to be the possible site of Atlantis and proposed that its archipelago of islands is actually the remnants of Atlantis's mountains.

 Though there is no hard evidence proving the civilization of Atlantis ever existed, we cannot discount the possibility.
 Was it a figment of Plato’s mind?
 Did he simply use it as an illustrative teaching device to describe political philosophy?
 Or was he drawing on the historical remnants of a very real civilization that was tragically wiped out?
-The end to the debate over these and other scenarios is nowhere in sight, but one thing is certain: until it is proven otherwise, it can't hurt to keep looking and asking questions about where Atlantis might once have been and why how it eventually met its doom.
+The end to the debate over these and other scenarios is nowhere in sight, but one thing is certain: until it is proven otherwise, it can't hurt to keep looking and asking questions about where Atlantis might once have been and why and how it met its doom.